nithishakumar/facear/README.md

 		nvm use X.XX.X

 3. When deploying to a local environment using localhost, set the homepage to "/" in the package.json file.
-If not, mention the correct homepage url (https://nithishakumar.github.io/facear/).
+If not, mention the correct homepage URL (https://nithishakumar.github.io/facear/).

 		{
   			"homepage": "/",
   			// ... other configuration options
 		}

 4. Navigate to the project directory (navigate to the directory where your package.json file is located)

 		cd /path/to/your/project/directory

 5. Run the following command to install the project dependencies specified in the package.json file.

 		npm install

 6. Build the project

 		npm run build

 7. Navigate to the build directory

 		cd /path/to/your/project/directory/build

 8. Serve the build files